Nagarkot Hiking 3 days

 - Customized Accommodations: Upgrade from standard lodging to luxury hotels or homestays.

-- Helicopter/MT Flights: Opt for helicopter transport to your own destination, helicopter flight/ Mountain flight (as for cost, it depends on).
+- Helicopter/MT Flights: Opt for helicopter flight to Everest base camp or Mountain flight (as for cost, it depends on).

 - Adventure Activities: Add paragliding, bungee jumping, or rafting.

-- Cultural & Spiritual Journeys: Include visits to Lumbini, Pashupatinath, tours or local festivals.
+- Cultural & Spiritual Journeys: Include visits to Lumbini, Muktinath, tours or local festivals.

 - Wildlife Safaris: Extend your trip with a safari in Chitwan or Bardia.